 Canadian citizens and permanent residents are eligible for federal (NSERC) and provincial (OGS) scholarships; OGS also accepts applications from visa students with outstanding academic records.

-Online application deadline (date by which the complete application must be submitted by the applicant): December 1, 2017, before 8:00 p.m.
+Online application deadline (date by which the complete application must be submitted by the applicant): December 3, 2018, at 8:00 p.m.
 (ET).

 To be eligible to apply, you must:

 - be a Canadian citizen or a permanent resident of Canada;

 - be enrolled in, have applied for, or will apply for full-time admission to an eligible graduate program at the master’s or doctoral level at a Canadian institution with a CGS M allocation.

 Complete application, including official academic transcripts, Canadian Common CV, two reference assessments, must be submitted to the research portal before 8:00 p.m.
 (ET), December 3, 2018.

 Applicants should refer to the CGS M website for details of eligibility requirement and application procedures.